ksch-workflows/registration-desk-flutter/README.md

 The app depends upon the [Backend](https://github.com/ksch-workflows/backend) for the reading and writing of its data.
 For this purpose, it is accessing the [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) of the backend with the help of the [K.S.C.H.
 Dart Client](https://github.com/ksch-workflows/ksch-dart-client).

-## Architecture

-The following section gives an overview of the code in this repository.
-For the big picture view, please refer to the [K.S.C.H.
-Workflows architecture documentation](https://ksch-workflows.github.io/arc42/).

 ### Technology

-The Registration Desk app is a single-page web application, powered by [Flutter Web](https://flutter.dev/web).

-### Code structure

-- `/doc`: Miscellaneous files for the project documentation.
-- `/lib`: Main home of the application's source code.
-  - `/api`: Provides services and data structures for the access of the REST API of the app's backend.
-  - `/l10n`: Files required for the localization of the app.
-  - `/pages`: Every page of the web app gets a directory here.
-  - `/util`: Non-UI related tools which may be accessed from all other parts of the app.
-  - `/widgets`: UI components which may be access from all pages of the app.
-- `/test`: The code in the `/test` directory reflect the structure of the `/lib` directory.
-- `/web`: HTML scaffold for the generated web page.

-### Design principles

-> Clean code always looks like it was written by someone who cares.
-There is nothing obvious you can do to make it better. - [Michael Feathers](https://cvuorinen.net/2014/04/what-is-clean-code-and-why-should-you-care/)

-- TDD: Enable a stable code base which supports regular refactoring by test-driven development.
-- SOLID: Keep the code base clear to understand by the application of the SOLID design principles.

 ## Development